NextronSystems/analysis-cockpit-manual/administration/log-file.rst

 :ref:`administration/amc:connect to asgard management center`.

-You can retrieve old scans performed by ASGARD Management Center before connecting it to Analysis Cockpit using the ``Request Events`` button in the ``Scans`` section.
+You can retrieve old scans performed by ASGARD Management Center before you connected it to Analysis Cockpit using the ``Request Events`` button in the ``Scans`` section.

 .. figure:: ../images/cockpit_scan_request_events.png